Kayhan Space: History

 On December 14, 2021, Kayhan Space announced that $3.7 million was raised in seed funding.

 On September 28, 2022, Kayhan Space along with Astroscale and the University of Texas at Austin, won a Small Business Technology Transfer Phase 1 award.
 The award, worth $250,000, is under the Orbital Prime program, which is run by the technology division of the United States Space Force.
 The award is contracted to aerospace small business companies that work with academic or nonprofit organizations.

+On September 19, 2023, Kayhan Space announced a subsequent $7 million financing that brought the companies total venture capital funding raised to $10.7 million.

 Products

 Pathfinder

 Pathfinder is a subscription-based software designed to help space companies perform their missions without worrying and countering orbital debris and other damaging objects from affecting missions.
 Major customers of Pathfinder include Capella Space, Lynk Global and Globalstar.

 Eagle

 Eagle is a software for orbit simulation and model for Low Earth Orbit, Geostationary orbit, and Interplanetary orbits.

 Gamut

 Gamut is a software to prevent debris collisions in launch trajectories, and submitting trajectories to the government for approval.